Double-estimation-friendly inference for high-dimensional misspecified models: Low dimensions

-with $\sigma \in \{0, 2, 4\}$ and factors $a_1$ and $a_2$ chosen so the maximum absolute value over $i$ of the terms they multiply is $3$ to ensure $\E Y_i$ does not take values that are too large.
-We consider testing the significance of the variable $\mb X$ using (a) standard Wald-based $p$-values assuming a Poisson log-linear model, (b) the equivalent using a quasi-Poisson likelihood and (c) using the correction factor \eqref{eq:correction} with $Z_i^T\hat{\beta}^Y$ replaced everywhere by $X_i\hat{\theta} + Z_i^T\hat{\beta}^Y$.
+with $\sigma \in \{0, 2, 4\}$ and factors $a_1$ and $a_2$ chosen so the maximum absolute value over $i$ of the two terms above is $3$ to ensure $\E Y_i$ does not take values that are too large.
+We consider testing the significance of the variable $\mb X$ using (a) standard Wald-based $p$-values assuming a Poisson log-linear model, (b) the equivalent using a quasi-Poisson likelihood and (c) using $T_{\GLM,2}$.
 We plot in Figure~\ref{fig:pois} the empirical distribution functions of the $p$-values observed over $500$ replicates of the three settings determined by $\sigma$.
 As expected, for the well-specified case with $\sigma=0$ all $p$-values are roughly uniformly distributed.
 However for increasing levels of misspecification, the standard $p$-values (a) tend to be more anti-conservative, a phenomenon which occurs to a lesser extent for the quasi-likelihood-based $p$-values (b).
-The correction factor (c) ensures that $p$-values corresponding to $T_{\GLM}$ are approximately uniform across all of the settings considered.
+The correction factor (c) ensures that $p$-values corresponding to $T_{\GLM,2}$ are approximately uniform across all of the settings considered.

 \end{ex}